Journaling for Mental Health

 Try these tips to help you get started with journaling:

-you can.
-You can also keep a journal in a computer file.
+down your thoughts, you can.
+You can also keep a journal on your smartphone.

-place to discuss whatever you want.
-Let the words flow freely.
+express your feelings.
+Let the words and ideas flow freely.
 Don't worry about spelling

 mistakes or what other people might think.